Table Of Contents

 It is possible to differentiate this kind of keyword by ‘question words’ since they generally contain words such as is ‘how,’ ‘what is,’ and more.

 Usually, these keywords have less intent when it comes to taking real action than commercial or transactional keywords.
-But, they can be valuable in developing brand awareness as you can target them for informational content that will provide your audience with some knowledge.
+But, if these keywords are used effectively, they can be valuable in developing brand awareness as you can target them for informational content that will provide your audience with some knowledge.

 If someone types in the name of a brand or company into the search engine, they are actually doing a navigational search.